Artists Bluff Trail in Franconia Notch State Park NH is a popular hike and one of the most photogenic stops on a New England road trip in fall.

 Are you hiking Artists Bluff as part of a longer visit to New England?

-Read about more amazing places and things to do in the area:
+Read our most popular guides to more amazing places and things to do in the area:

 - 17 Best Things to do in Acadia National Park